English

 NCFE Functional Skills

-Functional Skills English qualifications enable learners to develop confidence and fluency in, and a positive attitude towards, English.
-Students will be able to competently use English in the real world and gain a sound grasp of basic English knowledge and skills.
+Functional Skills English qualifications enable learners to develop confidence and fluency in English.
+Students will allow students to use English in the real world and gain a sound grasp of English techniques and skills.

-Functional skills consists of a reading paper, a writing paper and a speaking and listening assessment.
+Functional skills consist of a reading paper, a writing paper and a speaking and listening assessment.